ahtipell/Cybersec-mooc/README.md

 Nicely vulnerable web application.

+First note: This document is easier to read in "raw view"-mode.

 This repository is for Helsinki University CyberSec Mooc and contains code for extremely vulnerable web server application to exploit.
 Main functionality of the application contains a platform to sign up for "Bileet" (party in english) and super basic admin feature to print out the list of current participants.

 The application contains a series of flaws and vulnerabilities to exploit.
 They're mainly commented inside the code, but outlined here as well: